sktime/sktime/docs/source/installation.rst

     be found in the :ref:`troubleshooting section<Dependency error on mac ARM>` below.

 .. warning::
-    The soft dependencies with ``all_extras`` are only necessary for running all tests.
-However, they slow down the download consicerably.
-For most develper scenarios, downloading ``all_extras`` will not be necessary
+    The soft dependencies with ``all_extras`` are only necessary to have all estimators available, or to run all tests.
+    However, this slows down the downloads, and multiples test time.
+    For most user or developer scenarios, downloading ``all_extras`` will not be necessary.

 Installing sktime from conda